Moqume/Cookillian-WP/readme.txt

 = Help, it's broken!
 What do I do now? =

-If something does not appear to be working as it should, [search the forum](http://wordpress.org/tags/cookillian) or [write a new topic](http://wordpress.org/tags/cookillian#postform) that describes the problem(s) you are experiencing.
+If something does not appear to be working as it should, [search the support forum](http://wordpress.org/support/plugin/cookillian) or write a new topic that describes the problem(s) you are experiencing.
+I will do my best to provide a solution as soon as possible.

 = I have a PHP version older than 5.3, can I make it work? =